fdecunta/updatecsv/README.md

 # updatecsv

-This is a command-line utility designed to merge two CSV files based on a specific column, allowing you to add new values without overwriting existing ones.
+This is a minimal command-line utility designed to merge two CSV files based on a specific column, allowing you to add new values without overwriting existing ones.

 I found it useful for updating data from experiments with new measurements.

 ### Features

-- Merge two CSV files based on a specified column.
+- No external libraries.
 - Safely add new values without overwriting existing data.
 - Designed for use with CSV files due to their ease of handling and portability.